-Junior Team Tennis is a team match play product for player ages 6-18 who are comfortable serve, rally, and scoring.
+Junior Team Tennis is a team match play product for players ages 6-18 who are comfortable with match play formatting and looking for additional practice in a fun team environment.
 JTT brings together players on a team to play lines of singles, doubles and mixed doubles against other teams of similar ages and ability level.

 Why should I/my child play Junior Team Tennis?